motylevm/skstylekit/Docs/jsonGuide.md

 ## Full

-Full inheritance make one style inherit all parameters from other:
+Full inheritance makes one style inherit all parameters from other:

 ```json
 {